 Insights – draft and published insights for this project.

-Charts – tags displayed as a bar chart or pie chart (coming soon).
+Charts – tags or tag groups displayed as a bar chart, pie chart, treemap, or radar chart.

 Settings – archive, delete, manage access, export, trash etc.